 Photographic index sites were established throughout the Ventura River basin in 2007 to monitor general changes of the stream channel morphology, water conditions, and riparian zones.
 There are a total of 14 sites where an upstream and downstream photo are taken (Appendix 20).
-The sites are re-visited twice per year, during March and September.
-As a representation of the general patterns within the mainstem of the Ventura River, Appendix 21 shows the general trend that has been observed of increasing riparian and within channel vegetation over time since the 2008 channel clearing storm.
+The sites were re-visited twice during the reporting period, in September 2015 and March 2016.
+As a representation of the general patterns within the mainstem of the Ventura River, Appendix 21 shows the general trend that has been observed of increasing riparian and within channel vegetation over time since 2009.